Texas official calls police response to Uvalde shooting 'abject failure' | Law-Order

 "Three minutes after the subject entered the west building, there was a sufficient number of armed officers wearing body armor to isolate, distract and neutralize the subject," McCraw added.
 "The only thing stopping a hallway of dedicated officers from entering Room 111, and 112, was the on-scene commander, who decided to place the lives of officers before the lives of children," the director said in the hearing.

 McCraw said the scene commander, Uvalde schools police chief Pete Arredondo, "waited for radio and rifles, and he waited for shields and he waited for SWAT.
 Lastly, he waited for a key that was never needed."
-The Uvalde district attorney has asked the city not to release records related to the DA's probe into the school shooting, Mayor Don McLaughlin said in a statement.
-He added that to date the DA and the Department of Public Safety have not provided the city with any information on their probes.
+Speaking at a city council meeting on Tuesday night, Uvalde Mayor Don McLaughlin accused McCraw of deflecting blame away from state police enforcement.

+"Every briefing he leaves out the number of his own officers and rangers that were on scene that day," the mayor said.
+"Colonel McCraw has an agenda and it's not to present a full report on what happened and to give factual answers to the families of this community."
+McLaughlin said state officials were leaving the city and its residents in the dark, declaring: "The gloves are off."

 Greg Abbott, Texas's Republican governor, said in a statement he wants all facts regarding the shooting released to the victims' families and the public as quickly as possible.
 On Tuesday night, the Uvalde City Council voted unanimously to deny a leave of absence for Arredondo as a council member.